lanmark7/dex-utility/README.md

 | 01 | M TRANSMISSION CONTROL NUMBER (1) | N0 |
 | 02 | M NUMBER OF INCLUDED SETS (1) | N0 |

+### Appendix

+* M = Mandatory (must be transferred)
+* O = Optional (recommended element if manufacturer can support)
+* CM = Conditional Mandatory (required if the device or feature is present in vending system)

+MCM/OVMC = Mandatory if VMD is Coin Mech or Optional if VMD is VMC MCD/OVMC = Mandatory if VMD is Cashless Device or Optional if VMD is VMC MCG/OVMC = Mandatory if VMD is communication gateway or Optional if VMD is VMC

+The column "Block Identifier" also lists configuration elements (IC1, ...).
+The list shows the minimum requirement.

+* Note 1 – Refer chapter 5.1.7 (As from EVA-DTS version 6.1 the PA2 and LA elements shall be grandfathered as far as PA7 reporting is fully implemented.
+In markets where the price list feature is uncommon and rarely used, it is still allowed to use PA2.
+If cashless in combination with pricelists are used in the machines, PA7 must be implemented.
+It is also recommended to use PA7 for all new designs).
+* Note 2 – If motor / actuator / mechanism present or historical (since initialization) data is present.
+* Note 3 – An example of a 1 being sent would be if the motor/actuator/mechanism was present previously, and something occurred so that it is not being currently detected (i.e., removed, broken wire, etc.) It is not intended to indicate that a product is not available for vending (i.e., sold out).
+* Note 4 - If the machine detects events, see section 2.8 for reporting details.
+* Note 5 – If cashless device supports User Groups.
+* Note 6 – Historically CA304 and CA308 have used two different formats.
+These formats are used in a wide installed base and must be maintained in existing and new designs for 5 years from the introduction of Version 6.0 (until 2009).
+After this date, new designs need only send CA309 andCA310.
+Check with equipment suppliers to verify their formatting

 # Competitors: